cul/ac-academiccommons/README.md

    rake jetty:start
    ```

-2. Start Solr (Leave this command running in the background.)
+2. Start Solr (Leave this command running in the background)
    ```
    solr_wrapper
    ```